Simple steps to improve your singing

 - Breathe before you need to.
 As you learn the notes with a choir, you can work out together where the best places are to breathe, so always look ahead in the music so you know where your next breath is coming from.

-- Breathe deeply from your lower lungs to get the most air in.
+- Breathe deeply from the lower part of your lungs to get the most air in.
 Imagine you have a rubber ring around your waist (your diaphragm).
 The trick is to try and push the imaginary rubber ring outwards with your body.
+Breathing with the diaphragm like this means you will get much more air into your lungs than by puffing out your chest.
+Then you will be able to sing for longer without running out of breath – try it, it really works!

 - Be careful not to raise your shoulders as you breathe in – keep them relaxed and level.